 Many animal hospitals in Korea hold stray or abandoned animals for a period of time to help them find a home.
 Your local veterinarian may also be able to refer you to a Korean rescue group in your area.

-This national website lists adoptable animals held in municipal shelters or boarding at vet clinics throughout the entire country (Korean-language only).
+This national website lists adoptable animals held in municipal shelters or boarding at vet clinics throughout the entire country.

 NOTE: If text on the website appears jumbled, you'll have to set your browser's character encoding to 'Korean' or 'Hangeul'.

 Each month, hundreds of cats and dogs are killed in shelters and die on the street for lack of a home.
 You can reduce that number.